 Frequency: 5–7 days per week

 Walking is the easiest form of exercise to begin and maintain.
 Clients may benefit from using a pedometer to assess their daily activity levels and to encourage them to walk throughout the day to increase their caloric output.
 Multiple forms of aerobic exercise are recommended for these clients to improve adherence and to avoid overuse conditions.
 Clients with morbid obesity may best start an exercise program using aquatic activities.
-Resistive exercise training is also recommended for these clients, as it improves insulin sensitivity and may enhance metabolism of adipose tissue in the abdominal region.5 A goal of 150 to 250 minutes of total physical activity per week or 1500 ...
+Resistive exercise training is also recommended for these clients, as it improves insulin sensitivity and may enhance metabolism of adipose tissue in the abdominal region.5 A goal of 150 to 250 minutes of total physical ...